How to make the most of your study holiday

 - Keep in with German through online learning.

 The Sprachinstitut TREFFPUNKT offers all learners the opportunity to continue learning after the language course at school in Bamberg with a private teacher by an e-learning course as a German course via Skype or an English course via Skype.

 from your class in the foreign language.
 If you joined a German course, write letters and e-mails in German.
 Write about your experiences, e.g. on the TREFF PUNKT school page in Facebook, and comment on photos and reports.

 to remain in close contact with the foreign language.
 For low language levels illustrated children's books, written in a simpler language, are also recommendable.

 - Spend some time every day / week watching German

 films or videos.

-For the students' favourites at the Language Institute TREFFPUNKT have a look at our page German cinema.
+For the students' favourites at the Sprachinstitut TREFFPUNKT have a look at our page German cinema.